eatnumber1/dexit/README.md

 # dexit: Decode Exit

-dexit is a small program meant to be used to decode shell exit codes ($? in most shells) into readable error messages.
+dexit is a small program meant to be used to decode shell exit codes (`$?` in most shells) into readable error messages.

 It can also be used as a way to test for various kinds of errors.

 ## Generating Error Messages

+There are several different kinds of error codes. `dexit` supports the
+following:

  - C (`EXIT_SUCCESS` and `EXIT_FAILURE`)
    ```sh